onedata/onedata-documentation/doc/overview.md

 <img src="img/provider_gui_screen.png" width="780">
 </p>

-The Onedata Provider's Web Interface provides a web-based, graphical user interface that you can use to manage your spaces, control access rights and manage your user account.
+The Onedata Web Interface provides a web-based, graphical user interface that you can use to manage your spaces, control access rights and manage your user account.

 ### User command-line interface

 If you prefer to work from the terminal, Onedata provides the *oneclient* command-line tool, which allows you to mount your spaces in a Linux filesystem and access your data directly from console.
 See the [oneclient](oneclient.md) reference for the complete list of available features.

+### Provider management interface

+Dedicated web interface for installation and managment of Oneprovider cluster.

 ### Developer interfaces